-To quickly get started, click on a button below and choose to "open" the connection file.
+To get started, click on a button below and save the connection file to your desktop or other convenient location.

 Both options connect to the same service but are optimised to be more responsive depending on your connection.